Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

-We impose a restriction that captures the spirit of ``perfection'' in our continuous time framework.
-Suppose that at some $p$, the receiver would choose action $\ell$ immediately, unless a Poisson signal causes a discrete jump in beliefs.
-In continuous time, the latter event occurs with probability $0$, and therefore, the sender's strategy at $p$ is inconsequential for the players' payoffs.
-We require the sender to choose a strategy that maximizes her \emph{flow payoff} in such a situation.
-This can be seen as selecting an MPE that is robust to a discrete-time approximation: in discrete time, a Poisson jump would occur with a positive probability, and thus the sender's strategy would have non-trivial payoff consequences.
-See Appendix \ref{subsec:Continuous_Time_Game} for a formal definition.
+Whereas (i) and (ii) are obvious equilibrium requirements, (iii) imposes a restriction that captures the spirit of ``perfection'' in our continuous-time framework.
+To see its role clearly, suppose that the receiver would choose action $\ell$ unless the sender changes the belief significantly by running a flow experiment.
+In discrete time, the sender would simply choose a flow experiment that maximizes her expected payoff.
+In continuous time, however, the sender's strategy at such a point is inconsequential for her payoff; with probability one, the game would end with the receiver taking action $\ell$.
+With no further restriction on the sender's strategy, this continuous time peculiarity leads to severe but uninteresting equilibrium multiplicity (see Footnote \ref{fn:refinement_Thoerem1}).
+Property (iii) enables us to avoid the problem, by requiring the sender to choose a strategy that maximizes her \emph{instantaneous payoff normalized by $dt$} in the stopping region; it can be seen as selecting an MPE that is robust to a discrete-time approximation.